Romans in Fuengirola

 The remains of a 2nd century Roman villa and bath in Carvajal.
 The site is beside the N-340 just uphill to the east of the Torreblanca roundabout.

 The partly excavated fish-salting factory, pottery workshop and baths in Finca del Secretario is the most prominent of Roman sites in Fuengirola.
 It is a public park and worth visiting even if Roman stones are not your hobby.
 The site was found during road construction in 1961.

 The big bathtub in the Finca del Secretario-site in Los Boliches/Torreblanca

-Not much is visible from the Roman town of Suel at the bottom of the El Castillo hill.
+Not much was visible from the Roman town of Suel at the bottom of the El Castillo hill when I took these pics in 2009.
 The fish-salting tubs were excavated and apparently restored but then left to decay.
-The excavations of the town area are surrounded by fences but refilled with gravel.
+The excavations of the town area were surrounded by fences but refilled with gravel.

-Fish-salting tubs from the 3rd century are the remains of the Roman town of Suel in Parque del Castillo
+Fish-salting tubs from the 3rd century are the remains of the Roman town of Suel in Parque del Castillo.
+Picture: 23.9.2009

 In February 2019 I read a tweet from the City Hall that a goup of archaeologists are going to investigate the site of the Roman town of Suel.
 The project will take seven years.
 What excactly is going to be done remains to be seen.
 Very welcome activity from Ana Mula, the mayor.

 There is more about this work in Patrick H. Meehan's book: "Fuengirola Revisited".